 - motivating example: doctrinal paradox - formal model for JA and relationship to preference aggregation - some specific aggregation rules to use in practice - two examples for results using the axiomatic method

 Most of this material is covered in my book chapter cited below.

 U. Endriss.
 Judgment Aggregation.
-In F. Brandt, V. Conitzer, U. Endriss, J. Lang, and A.D.
-Procaccia (eds.), Handbook of Computational Social Choice.
-CUP, 2016.
+In F. Brandt et al. (eds.), Handbook of Computational Social Choice.
+Cambridge University Press, 2016.

 Example: The Doctrinal Paradox